 Skip the flu mist this year.

-Get your kids the flu shot instead.
-The Centers for Disease Control and Prevention (CDC) report that the flu mist is only 6 percent effective this year at preventing the flu, compared to the flu shot, which is more than 66 percent effective.
+The Centers for Disease Control and Prevention (CDC) recommend that flu mist not be used this year, and that patients should rely on the flu shot, which is more than 65 percent effective.

 Make sure everyone in your family has their flu shot before visiting grandparents or older friends.